 Alberta’s Clean Energy Improvement Program (CEIP) provides municipalities the opportunity to offer competitive financing to property owners for energy efficiency and renewable energy upgrades.
 CEIP covers up to 100 per cent of project costs and offers convenient repayment through property owners’ regular property tax bill.

-What makes CEIP different from all other financing options available in the market is that the Clean Energy Improvement Charge is attached to the property, not the property owner.
+What makes CEIP different from all other financing options available in the market is that the project financing is attached to the property, not the property owner.
 If the property is sold, the new owner assumes responsibility for repayment, while also enjoying the benefits of the upgrade.
-The Clean Energy Improvement Charge can be repaid at any time.
+CEIP project financing can be repaid at any time.
 Interest rates and terms are set by each participating municipality.

 This innovative financing approach, also known as Property Assessed Clean Energy (PACE), is garnering successful results in municipalities across Canada.

 Why should your municipality participate?